 Table of Contents

-It is an evaluation of your hemoglobin levels in your red blood cells.
-The test looks at the average amount of hemoglobin per red cell.
+Put simply the test measures your hemoglobin levels in your red blood cells and looks at the average amount of hemoglobin per red cell.

 So MCHC = the amount of hemoglobin present in each red blood cell.